Road map for the tuning of hadronic interaction models with accelerator-based and astroparticle data: Details on experiments

 \subsection{Accelerator: ALICE}

-ALICE \cite{ALICE:2008ngc} is a general-purpose detector for QCD and heavy-ion collision studies at the LHC.
-It was designed to study strongly interacting matter at high temperatures and energy densities in order to investigate the properties of the so-called Quark-Gluon Plasma (QGP).
+ALICE \cite{ALICE:2008ngc} is a general purpose detector for QCD and heavy-ion collision studies at the LHC.
+It was designed to study strongly interacting matter under high temperature and energy density to investigate the properties of the so-called Quark-Gluon Plasma (QGP).
 The ALICE detector consists of two main parts.
-The first component relies on a central tracking and particle identification system that uses energy-loss, transition-radiation, time-of-flight, calorimeter, and other information to track and identify hadrons.
+The first component hinges on a central tracking and particle identification system, which exploits energy-loss, transition-radiation, time-of-flight, calorimeter information and more, in order to be able to track and identify hadrons.
 This system covers the range $|\eta| < 0.9$ and transverse momentum from 0.1 to tens of GeV$/c$.
-The ALICE tracker was designed to handle collisions involving thousands of particles.
-In addition to the mid-rapidity region, ALICE has a forward single-arm muon spectrometer that covers the range of $-4.0 < \eta < -2.5$, and particle counters that trigger the detector and measure event activities of the collision (centrality in heavy-ion collisions).
-These counters cover the range $-3.7 < \eta < -1.7$, and $2.8 < \eta < 5.1$.
+The tracker of ALICE was designed to handle collisions with thousands of particles.
+In addition to this mid-rapidity region, it has a forward single-arm muon spectrometer covering $-4.0 < \eta < -2.5$, and particle counters that are used to trigger the detector and to measure event activities of the collision (centrality in heavy-ion collisions), covering $-3.7 < \eta < -1.7$, and $2.8 < \eta < 5.1$, respectively.
 A system of zero-degree calorimeters measures protons and neutrons scattered at small angles (with $|\eta| > 7.0$ typically).

-Thanks to its sensitivity down to almost zero transverse momentum, where non-perturbative effects dominate, its coverage of ppColl, pPbColl, and PbPbColl collisions, and its particle identification capabilities, ALICE has already provided unique measurements for the study of QCD and the tuning of event generators at the LHC in its configuration of LHC Run~1 (2009-2013) and Run~2 (2015-2018).
-Many of these results were recently summarized in Ref.~\cite{ALICE:2022wpn}.
-For this context, important results include the production cross sections for charged particles up to $\eta \sim 5$, and measurements of the hadron composition in multiple systems and as a function of charged-particle multiplicity.
-Notably, the enhancement of strangeness production is a relevant trait for explaining the muon puzzle in air showers.
+ALICE in its configuration of LHC run 1 [2009-2013] and run 2 [2015-2018] has already provided unique measurements for the study of QCD and the tuning of event generators at the LHC, thanks to i) its sensitivity down to almost zero transverse momentum, where non-perturbative effects dominate, ii) its coverage of \ppColl, \pPbColl, and \PbPbColl collisions, and iii) the particle identification capabilities.
+A wealth of these results has recently been summarised in Ref.~\cite{ALICE:2022wpn}.
+Important for this context are the production cross sections for charged particles up to $\eta \sim 5$, and measurements of the hadron composition in multiple systems and as a function of charged-particle multiplicity.
+In particular, the enhancement of strangeness production counts among the relevant traits to explain the muon puzzle in air showers.